 In view of this, Executive College will be providing general guidance for mitigation that is urgently needed against COVID-19 which has been deemed by WHO to be a Public Health Emergency of International Concern.

-Should a visit to the campus is essential, appointments must be made and all students/visitors must comply with all safety and health guidelines or SOPs.
+Should a visit to the campus is essential, all students/visitors must comply with all safety and health guidelines or SOPs.

 Anyone displaying symptoms (fever over 37.5, cough, flu, sore throat, shortness of breath) and not wearing a mask will be denied entry.
 We seek for your honesty in declaring your health status at all times.
 Should the false information be collected, the college reserves the right to take appropriate or legal action which deemed necessary.